Keto Wine Lovers Unite: A Comprehensive Guide to Enjoying Vino on Your Keto Journey!”

 Sauvignon Blanc

 This is another one of the driest white wines, which makes Sauvignon Blanc a great choice for keto dieters.
-It’s refreshing and crisp with only 2g of net carbs per serving and about 119 calories.
+It’s refreshing and crisp, with only 2g of net carbs per serving and about 119 calories.
 You’ll get notes of pineapple and peach without the guilt of high sugar content.

 Brut Champagne

-Wines to avoid on the keto diet
+Wines to avoid the keto diet

 Moscato